WHERE: Avondale Middle School, 1445 W Auburn Rd, Rochester Hills, MI 48309, USA

 Required Safety Gear: None

-Upload you Music.
+For freestyle, upload you Music.
 Be sure to upload you music during registration.
 Freestyle registration must be completed by July 1, 2025 (see Registration page for details).
 Due to music requirements, there is no late or on-site registration for Freestyle.

 Arrive Early.
 For all freestyle events, please arrive at least 30 minutes prior to the scheduled time for your category.

-WHERE: River Bends Park, 42.65180, -83.05507.
+WHERE: River Bends Park (42.65180, -83.05507)

 (Entrace is off of 22 mile Rd)